 Program Outcomes and Information

 The information below provides snapshots of academic-related performance in the Bachelor of Science in Radiologic Science Program.
+The Program Effectiveness Data is reported annually to the JRCERT (for additional information, visit JRCERT Accredited Program Details).
 Visitors to our division website are encouraged to contact our office with any questions or requests for more information.
 The program director may be reached at (919) 966-5147.

 Our BS degree program has sustained a 100% pass rate on the American Registry of Radiologic Technologists Radiography Certification Examination since the program began in 1976.
 All students taking the examination successfully passed the exam on the first attempt with the exception of two graduates.
 The yearly exam score averages are consistently above the national average when compared to all radiography programs in the nation.
 In addition, our students have a 100% pass rate on the post-primary examinations they pursue related to their area of clinical specialty studied while in the program.
 Not all graduates of the program complete the national certification examination due to changes in career paths or moving onto graduate school.
 The data below is based on the graduates who took the examination.

 Number of first time examinees taking the national certification examination within the most recent five-year period:

 2019: 12 2018: 11 2017: 15 2016: 14 2015: 14

 Percentage of first time examinees passing the national certification examination on the first attempt, within the most recent five-year period: